PlagScan

 PlagScan is a plagiarism detection software, mostly used by academic institutions.
 PlagScan compares submissions with web documents, journals and internal archives.
-The software was launched in 2009 by Markus Goldbach and Johannes Knabe.
+The software was launched in 2009 by Markus Goldbach and Johannes Knabe of Cologne, Germany.

+In 2019/2020, PlagScan merged with a similar Swedish company, Urkund, to form the company Ouriginal, owned by private equity firm Procuritas.
+Commenters suggested this might provide competition for leading plagiarism detection company, Turnitin.
+In March 2021, Turnitin announced its intent to purchase Ouriginal.
+The Australian Competition & Consumer Commission considered opposing the acquisition, but ultimately decided against it.
+The acquisition was completed in November 2021.

 Functionality

 PlagScan is offered as a Software as a Service and as an on-premise solution.

 Users can either register as a single user or as an organization.
 Upon first-time registration, single users receive a free test credit and can purchase additional credits for future submissions, after the completion of a satisfactory trial.

 Organizational users verify the organization's address prior to using the software.
 An obligation-free quote can be requested immediately on the website.
 Organizations can choose from a variety of options and create multiple administrators and groups, for example, to divide different departments within one institution.

 After scanning a submission for plagiarism, PlagScan provides users with a detailed report that indicates potential plagiarism and lists the matched sources.